arangodb/docs/3.11/graphs-smart-graphs-getting-started.md

 stored in vertex collections are set by default, following the same smart sharding pattern.

-## Create a SmartGraph using the Web Interface
+## Create a SmartGraph using the web interface

-The Web Interface (also called Web UI) allows you to easily create and manage SmartGraphs.
+The web interface (also called Web UI) allows you to easily create and manage SmartGraphs.
 To get started, follow the steps outlined below.

-1. In the main page of the Web Interface, go to the left sidebar menu and select the **Graphs** tab.
+1. In the web interface, navigate to the **GRAPHS** section.
 2. To add a new graph, click **Add Graph**.
 3. In the **Create Graph** dialog that appears, select the **SmartGraph** tab.
 4. Fill in all the following fields:
    - For **Name**, enter a name for the SmartGraph.
-   - For **Shards**, enter the number of shards the graph is using.
+   - For **Shards**, enter the number of parts to split the graph into.
    - Optional: For **Replication factor**, enter the total number of desired copies of the data in the cluster.
    - Optional: For **Write concern**, enter the total number of copies